explodinglabs/jsonrpcserver/doc/quickstart.rst

 The library catches the exception and gives the appropriate response::

-    >>> response.body
+    >>> response
-    {"jsonrpc": "2.0", "error": {"code": -32602, "message": "Invalid params"}, "id": 1}
+    {'jsonrpc': '2.0', 'error': {'code': -32602, 'message': 'Invalid params'}, 'id': 1}
     >>> response.http_status
     400

-There's also `ServerError <api.html#jsonrpcserver.exceptions.ServerError>`_, which lets the client know of a problem at the server's end.
+There's also :class:`ServerError <jsonrpcserver.exceptions.ServerError>`, which
+lets the client know of a problem at the server's end.
 In fact, any other exceptions raised will result in a *"Server error"* response::

     def divide_by_zero(**kwargs):